mikemiller35/config-iam-access-key-rotation/README.md

 We want to ensure people's access keys are within a certain age.

+To do this we user a customer Config rule, and a Lambda that is triggered via a CloudWatch event.
+Read below on how the deploy works.

+Currently the Lambda that runs, when we get a user in the `NON_COMPLIANT` status; we simply sent an email with SES.
+There are many other possibilities, but this is just a primer.
+In the future we'll get auto lockouts and key removal.

 ## Requirements

 * Configure AWS Config to record `AWS::IAM::User`